gargleyark/readme/README.md

 - Law of two feet - I don't expect you to waste your valuable time; if a meeting is dragging on or going off topic then voice it, and if you have something more important to do then go and do it.

 ## Working hours:
-I normally kick off my day (either over breakfast at home or while commuting in) by checking emails/catching up on messages before standup (which hopefully isn't at 9am).
+I normally kick off my day (either over breakfast at home or while commuting in) by checking emails/catching up on messages before standup\*\*\*.
 From then I will usually be available until at least 5:30pm.
 The best way to reach me while I'm at work is via Slack - but if I'm in the office then come and find me!

 For important questions or emergencies I'm available by Slack at any reasonable hour of the day or night (but I do NOT expect the same from my team).
 If you need my immediate attention then please give me a call.